City of Cessnock

 The City of Cessnock is a local government area in the Hunter region of New South Wales, Australia.
 The area under administration is located to the west of Newcastle.
 The largest population centre and council seat is the city of Cessnock.

 The mayor of the City of Cessnock Council is Cr.
-Jay Suvaal, a member of Country Labor.
+Daniel Watton, an Independent.
+City of Cessnock - Mayoral Election results.

 Main towns and villages

 The Cessnock City Council area includes: